rpellerin/rpellerin.github.io/content/synchronizing-google-calendars.md

             if (existingEvent) {
             updateEventIfChanged(existingEvent, sourceEvent, targetTitle);
-            existingEventsMap.delete(sourceUid); // Remove from map to indicate this event is still valid (not an orphan) } else {
+            existingEventsMap.delete(eventKey); // Remove from map to indicate this event is still valid (not an orphan) } else {
             createNewEvent(
                 targetCalendar,